Our top 10 wildlife sightings for January

 All the black corvids can be tricky to tell apart at first glance, but here are some tips:

-- Unlike rooks, crows are often seen singly or in pairs.
+- Crows are often seen singly or in pairs, unlike rooks which form large groups.

 - Crows are completely black including their bill.